9034Team4/FringeOnlineBooking/backend/Run_Instructions.md

 - Don't commit your `.env` file — it's already in `.gitignore`
 - Keep dependencies updated (`npm outdated`)
 - Make sure to pull from main often and resolve merge conflicts early
+- If you add new endpoints, always add both the route and the Swagger annotation to keep documentation and code in sync

 ---